nghvinh99/simple-shell/README.md

 ## Purpose
 This is a product for **education purpose** only.
-FIT HCMUS -Operating System Course-
+FIT HCMUS -*Operating System Course*-